sumitgaikwad01/Rapido-Bangalore-RideSharing-Analysis/README.md

 **Calculations:** DAX (Data Analysis Expressions) for complex measures like Revenue Growth Trajectory and Average Fare Premium.

 **Design:** Custom UI/UX layout with a consistent color theory for professional reporting.

+# 🚀 How to Use
+* Clone this repository.

+* Download and install Power BI Desktop.

+* Open the .pbix file to interact with the filters (Slicers) for Date, Service Type, and Ride Status.